CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.M4 Planning the Use of Printers, Copiers, and Multifunction Devices [Head of IT]

-Based on a rough concept for the overall system (see * SYS.4.1.M1 Creation of a basic concept for the use of printers, copiers and multifunction devices) * concrete planning for subcomponents in specific subconcepts should be defined.
+Based on a rough concept for the overall system (see * SYS.4.1.M1 Creation of a basic concept for the use of printers, copiers and multifunction devices) * concrete plans for subcomponents in specific subconcepts should be defined.
 Planning does not only concern aspects that are classically linked to the term security, but also normal operational aspects that may entail safety requirements.

 The following subconcepts should be considered when planning the use of printers, copiers, and multifunction devices: